 Catnip is a member of the mint family which induces a high in 60% of cats.
 It is harmless, non-addictive and completely safe.
 It can be grown fresh or purchased dry from most pet shops.

-Plant some grass seeds (or buy turf) on a tray which is slightly larger than your cat (a kitten-sized litter tray works fine), and grow a small patch of grass inside for your cat to chew or lie on.
+Plant some grass seeds (or buy turf) on a tray that is slightly larger than your cat (a kitten-sized litter tray works fine), and grow a small patch of grass inside for your cat to chew or lie on.

-Cat trees or condos:
+Add cat trees or condos:

 Cats love to survey their environment from above.
 At least one cat tree should be in the home; this provides the opportunity for your cat to be up high, get away from threats (children or dogs), sharpen the claws and remove the loose outer layer, and stretch the shoulders.